14 Rooms That Will Inspire You to Try a Round Rug

 A circle rug creates a visual boundary around a lovely little collection of plants near a sun-filled window.
 Plus, it’s a great way to protect your floors without compromising style.

-The breakfast nook gets a pop of personality with a vibrant area rug that’ll make you never want to skip the morning meal again.
+gets a pop of personality with a vibrant area rug that’ll make you never want to skip the morning meal again.
 An intricate pattern instantly give this spot more dimension.

 Think outside the box in a studio apartment by replacing your rectangular rug—which only exaggerates the closed-in feeling—with a round one that provides a sense of openness.